Buckwheat Honey Benefits: Antioxidants, Cough Relief & Dark Honey Guide

 What Are the Safety Precautions for Buckwheat Honey?

 Buckwheat honey shares the same general safety considerations as other honeys, with a few variety-specific notes.
 Never give buckwheat honey (or any honey) to infants under 12 months — the risk of infant botulism from Clostridium botulinum spores is the same regardless of honey color or variety.
 While cases are rare (fewer than 200 per year in the US), infant botulism can be life-threatening.
 After 12 months, the gut microbiome is mature enough to handle spores safely.
 Calorie awareness: like all honeys, buckwheat honey contains approximately 64 calories per tablespoon.
 Consuming 2-3 tablespoons daily adds 128-192 calories — factor this into your total intake if managing weight.
-Buckwheat honey has a slightly lower estimated glycemic index (50-55) than lighter honeys (58-62), but people with diabetes should still monitor blood sugar responses and count it as an added sugar per American Diabetes Association guidelines.
+Buckwheat honey has a relatively high measured glycemic index (~73-83 per Arcot & Brand-Miller 2005) — higher than lighter honeys like clover (~69).
+People with diabetes should monitor blood sugar responses and count it as an added sugar per American Diabetes Association guidelines.
 A variety-specific consideration: buckwheat is a common allergen in parts of Asia and, less commonly, in North America.
 People with known buckwheat allergy may potentially react to buckwheat honey — although pollen-mediated reactions to honey are rare, they have been documented in case reports.
 If you have a buckwheat allergy, try a very small amount first or consult an allergist.
 Buckwheat honey's dark color can stain light fabrics and surfaces — keep this in mind during cooking and face mask applications.
 When purchasing buckwheat honey, look for raw, unfiltered varieties from reputable sources — "buckwheat honey" blends may contain only a small percentage of actual buckwheat honey mixed with cheaper varieties.
 True Source Certification and single-origin labeling are good quality indicators.
 Store at room temperature in a sealed container away from direct sunlight — buckwheat honey crystallizes more slowly than most varieties but will eventually granulate, which is natural and doesn't affect quality.

 Key Takeaways